Fedesgh/ANN_solving_heteroscedasticity_Regression_for_house_price_using_keras_tuner/README.md

 Using a dataset of house prices from (https://www.kaggle.com/datasets/harlfoxem/housesalesprediction) We aim to build an artificial neural network (ANN) optimized with Keras-Tuner.

-♦The first model shows signs of **heteroscedasticity** then we tried several steps to improve the metrics and understanding of the data set.
+♦The first model shows signs of **heteroscedasticity** then we tried several steps to improve the metrics and the understanding of the data set.

 ♦About the data set: